 The Catholic belief that the church in Rome leads the entire Christian church is based on the belief that Jesus gave this job to Peter, who then established the first Christian church in Rome.

-He is the patron saint of popes, Rome, and many cities bearing his name, including St. Petersb Saint-Pierre.
+He is the patron saint of popes, Rome, and many cities bearing his name, including St. Peters Saint-Pierre.
 As a former fisherman, he is the patron saint of net makers, shipbuilders, and fishermen, and he is also the patron saint of locksmiths because he possesses the “keys of heaven.”

-Saint Peter in the Bible
+In the Bible

 Peter is a prominent figure in the gospels and Acts, and Paul mentions him several times in his letters.
 In many biblical accounts, Peter is the first to state the obvious and say what everyone else is thinking (or at least what he is thinking), and he takes center stage.